elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elixir_intro.md

 Pattern matching can be really difficult to comprehend at first, so be gentle on yourself if it takes some time to understand.
-It's one of those things that needs to be seen and experienced a handful of times before it starts to sink in.
+It's one of those things that needs to be seen and experienced a couple of times before it starts to sink in.

 Elixir allows us to create multiple "clauses" of our functions.
 That means we can create a new clause of our `add/2` function, and Elixir will use pattern matching to determine which clause actually gets used when the function is called.
-I know it sounds confusing, so let's see an example.
+It sounds confusing, so let's see an example.

-When we add `0` to a number, we know that the result is actually just the number.
+When we add `0` to a number, the result is actually just the number itself.
 So `0 + 1` should return a result of `1`.
 When we use the `add/2` function, that would look like this:

 ```elixir
 iex> Temporary.add(0, 1)
 1
 ```

-But that basically means that whenever we pass `0` as an argument to our function, we really don't need to perform any addition.
+But that means whenever we pass `0` as an argument to our function, we don't really need to perform any addition.
 That means we can add a new clause of our function that handles cases where the first argument is `0`:

 ```elixir
 def add(0, y), do: y